Ndichu/Heart-Failure-Analyis-and-visualization/README.md

 # :toolbox: libraries used
 1. pandas
-2. numpy
-3. matplotlib
+2. matplotlib
 4. seaborn
-5. sklearn
-6. scipy

-# :basecamp: Repository Map
+# Repository Map
 :ballot_box_with_check: heart_failure_clinical_records_dataset.csv - the dataset used in the analysis
 :ballot_box_with_check: heart_failure_Analysis.ipynb - the jupyter notebook containing all the code, all analysis and visualization.
 :ballot_box_with_check: README.md